apache/paimon/docs/content/concepts/append-only-table.md

 increase by reading the new record bin, but records in one bin are flowing to anywhere they want, and we fetch them in any possible order.
 While in the `Append For Queue` mode, records are not stored in bins, but in record pipe.
 We can see the difference below.

-Append For Queue:

-{{< img src="/img/for-queue.png">}}

-Append For Scalable:

-{{< img src="/img/for-scalable.png">}}

-#### Watermark Definition

-We don't recommend you to do aggregate computation in streaming on this mode, because there is no order guarantee in streaming read.
-But you can still define your watermark if you understand what you are doing, you can also define watermark column by using system time.

 ### Example